swetabhmukherjee/python-package-installer/README.md

 3. Launch the script by using the command `./setup.sh`.

 # Note
-This code works with Linux and macOS only
+This code works with Linux and macOS only.
+For Windows, find the script [here.](https://github.com/swetabhmukherjee/python-package-installer-windows)